temideveloper/Rs-App-Guides/TemiGo-Delivery(TLA integration)/README.md

 1. **Always** place the things you want to deliver onto the tray first before starting to deliver.
 Adding to or taking things off the tray can be dangerous as temiGo **will not stop** and wait for you to put the things once it starts moving.
 1. temiGo will update the `tray color` as you put or take your things.
 Use this as an indicator whether temiGo is aware of the items you placed into it's tray.
 1. At least 1 and at most 3 locations can be picked to start delivering.
+1. Each location added correspond to a tray (tray 1 for location 1, tray 2 for location 2, tray 3 for location 3)

 You can now click on the `Start Delivery` button and temi will proceed to [Travelling Screen](#travelling-screen) and deliver your things.